karl-triffecta/marketing-site/README.md

-Triffecta marketing site built using Astro, Preact and Tailwind
+Triffecta marketing site built using Astro for static site generation (SSG), Preact for behaviour and Tailwind for styling

 # Astro FAQ